 Brushing can be more of a challenge with braces.
 How do you brush and floss your teeth around all those brackets and wires?
 Brushing while wearing braces can be a lot easier if you have the best toothbrush for braces.

 Smith and Davis Orthodontics wants you to have the best results possible from your braces treatment.
 We’ll do our part, but it also means you have to do your part to keep your teeth clean by brushing and flossing daily.
-We’ll help you out by offering tips on the best way to keep your teeth and gums clean.

 Brushing and flossing daily is vital to good oral health.
 Brushing and flossing remove bacteria and plaque that can weaken your tooth enamel — the hard outer shell that protects the living interior of your teeth.
 It also removes plaque and prevents tartar (hardened plaque) buildup around your gums, which can lead to gum disease.